open-education-hub/methodology/chapters/develop-organize/drills/reading/questions.md

 The question is self-reflecting and its title is "Sample Question Name", so it is a sample question.
 ```

+Questions must respect the following rules:

+- List items, such as the one under the `## Tags` heading, are preceded by `-`.
+We recommend that you leave a blank line between list items.

-Note that correct answers are marked as list entries starting with `+`, while incorrect ones are marked with `-`.
+- Correct answers are marked as list entries starting with `+`, while incorrect ones are marked with `-`.
 There may be multiple correct answers.

-In addition, the headings starting with `##` are just keys for different sections of the question.
+- The headings starting with `##` are keys for different sections of the question.
-Therefore, none of them are mandatory given our format and the developer is free to add or remove any of them.
+None of them are mandatory given our format and the developer is free to add or remove any of them.

+### Directory Structure

 A typical question is to be stored in a separate directory within the repository, with the following components: